Dorostwef/Dedit/README.md

-# Detit
+# Dedit
-Editor in OpenGl
+A simple editor for linux coded in OpenGl